Fiscal Year 2016: No Current Data Available.

 Applicant Eligibility

-If the program appropriation reaches or exceeds $100 million, as was the case starting fiscal year 2003, the Department provided grants to States by formula; States then awarded subgrants competitively to eligible partnerships.
+If the appropriation reaches or exceeds $100 million, as has been the case since fiscal year 2003, the Department provides grants to States by formula based on the number of children aged 5 to 17 who are from families with incomes below the poverty line; States then award the funds competitively to partnerships.

-Eligible partnerships had to include an engineering, mathematics, or science department of an IHE; and a high-need LEA.
+Eligible partnerships must include the State educational agency (if the Department is awarding the grants directly to partnerships); an engineering, mathematics, or science department of an institution of higher education (IHE); and a high-need local educational agency (LEA).

 Beneficiary Eligibility

-University staff, school administrators, teachers, students, and parents benefited.
+University staff, school administrators, teachers, students, parents and the community.

 Credentials/Documentation